Finn-Land/IoTCourseMP/Teamfolder/Group1/exercises/exercise07/README.md

 ## Access Control System -> New Actors -> 1
-For this activity we wired a LED with a resistor to the Wemos D1.
+For this activity we wired an LED with a resistor to the Wemos D1.
 After that, created a new node called "PWM_FJJ".
 Once there, we adjusted the setup.cpp to use PWM on the pin with the following code:

 	pwm(pwm, 7, 2000);